brianom95/brianom95.github.io/_posts/2022-09-11-kilimanjaro.md

 Back into the moorland, reaching Mweka Camp at 2:30pm.
 It was a beautiful route with nice views of the rainforest below.
 Steps paved the way and we saw porters singing as they did resupplies up and down for other teams.
 There were stretchers with bike wheels along the side, ready for fast evacuations which the guides jokingly called ambulances.
 Most of the way was even paved with stone to make it more accessible.

 That night, Hiza the wizard chef made more food which boggled my mind.
 Tips are excluded in trip costs and left up to the individual.
 We thanked everyone and gave out the well earned $700 in tips that Seán & I settled on.
-Some of the guys spoke to us individually to thank us too and I truly felt blessed to have found such a perfect team.
+Some of the guys spoke to us individually to thank us and I truly felt blessed to have found such a perfect team.

 <p align="center" width="100%">
     <img width="400" src="/images/kilimanjaro12.jpeg">